thedrow/tox-pyo3/README.rst

 Features
 --------

-* Runs pyo3-pack develop
+* Runs maturin develop

 Requirements
 ------------

-* pyo3-pack must be installed somewhere in your system
+* maturin must be installed somewhere in your system
 * A rust compiler